commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 ### Decode an access token

-We offer an helper method that is able to decode an access token.
-The return is fully typed.
+We offer a helper method to decode an access token.
+The return is fully typed:

 ```ts
 import { authenticate, jwtDecode, jwtIsSalesChannel } from '@commercelayer/js-auth'